-Projects which come in for consideration through the direct identification process would come from existing plans and programs as noted, and would have particular significance in advancing the goals, objectives and action areas identified above.
-Sponsors would need to be found and be asked to confirm their commitment to these regionally proposed projects and to submit an application.
+Projects which come in for consideration through the direct identification process will come from existing plans and programs as noted, and will have particular significance in advancing the goals, objectives and action areas identified above.
+Sponsors will need to be found and be asked to confirm their commitment to these regionally proposed projects and to submit an application.